History

 Düsseldorf Airport.

+(PSP Investments) of Canada.
 On September 27, 2013 and with economic effect as of January 1, 2013 HOCHTIEF has completed

 the sale of all its shares in HOCHTIEF AirPort GmbH to the Public Sector Pension Investment Board